PortSwigger/graphql-security-tester/README.md

 - **Performance**: Optimization and reliability improvements
 - **Documentation**: Usage examples and security guidance

+## Contributors
+Thanks to all the people who already contributed!
+Nayan Goel
+Nandan Gupta

 ## 📜 License

 This extension is designed for authorized security testing and educational purposes.
 Use responsibly and in accordance with applicable laws and regulations.